Many or all companies we feature compensate us. Compensation and editorial

 Reaching out to the school’s financial aid department can be the best way to find out what discounts, if any, might exist for international students.
 That’s also an opportunity to ask about any scholarships or grants available to incoming students from other countries.

-How to get started taking out an international student loan
+How to get a loan as an international student

 Step 1: Estimate costs